Maine legislative committee votes to pass proposed consumer-owned Pine Tree Power company

-AUGUSTA, Maine — A Legislative Committee is supporting a massive change for Maine’s electric utilities.
-The Maine Legislative Committee on Energy, Utilities, and Technology voted Tuesday to move forward with the proposed bill that would force CMP and Versant Power to sell their assets to a Maine consumer-owned non-profit corporation to be called "Pine Tree Power."
+AUGUSTA, Maine — A legislative committee is supporting a massive change for Maine’s electric utilities.
+The Maine Legislative Committee on Energy, Utilities, and Technology voted Tuesday to move forward with a proposed bill that would force CMP and Versant Power to sell their assets to a Maine consumer-owned non-profit corporation to be called "Pine Tree Power."

 The vote to pass was 9-2, with two absent.